isomerpages/moe-changkatchangisec/index.md

   - hero:
       background: /images/homepage1.gif
       key_highlights:
+        - title: Our 60th Anniversary
+          description: Find out more!
+          url: /60th-changkat-anniversary/
         - title: A day in the life of a Changkateer
           description: Follow us on Instagram here
           url: https://www.instagram.com/ccss_sg/